sujaltangde/newsmate-frontend/README.md

 # 📰 NewsMate Frontend

-This is the **React + Tailwind CSS** frontend for the RAG-Powered News Chatbot built for the Verifast assignment.
+This is the **React + Tailwind CSS** frontend for the RAG-Powered News Chatbot.
 It allows users to chat with an AI chatbot that answers queries from a collection of news articles.

 ---